 In addition, the mission included follow-up meetings in Washington with representatives of the Global Facility for Disaster Reduction and Recovery (GFDRR), the World Bank, and with government agencies of the United States (Department of State, US Agency for International Development, US Foreign Disaster Assistance (OFDA), NASA), as well as with representatives from Thermopylae Sciences and Technology, a consulting company providing support to US Southern Command.

-Due to the impacts of the disaster on many government agencies, including CPA and CNIGS, access to and use of space-based information is basically limited to international donor agencies, the World Bank and organizations from the United Nations active in Haiti;
+Due to the impacts of the disaster on many government agencies, including CPA and CNIGS, access to and use of is basically limited to international donor agencies, the World Bank and organizations from the United Nations active in Haiti;

 The headquarters of CNIGS and CPA were destroyed, as well as the EOC.
 Nevertheless, most of the digitaldata (nearly 90%) has been recovered.
 CNIGS was also able to recover aerial photos of the whole country;